SarahTech-alt/git-github.com-PrimeAcademy-jara-javascript-rascal/README.md

     - Use the console logs to help you.
         - Where do things go wrong?
         - When do we end up with `NaN` for the first time?
-5. Why is Boo, our top performer, only getting a bonus of `2990`?
+5. Why is Scout, our top performer, only getting a bonus of `2990`?
     - How are the bonuses calculated?
 What do they depend on?
 6. Why is Robert, our lowest performer, getting a bonus of `660000`?
     - How are the bonuses calculated?
 What do they depend on?